muarshad01/Quran_Topics/Quran_Topics/prophets/muhammad_pbuh.md

 ***

 #### [How does the heart find peace? | SSA Shah](https://www.youtube.com/shorts/blmlmoxC_IA)
-* When we Ishq with Prophet PBUH, We start understanding Rabb communicatin...What Rabb wants...
+* When we Ishq with Prophet PBUH, We start understanding Rabb communicatin...What Rabb wants...!
 * Rabb doesn't need our Naiki, Ibadaat...He is Bay-Nayaaz from that.
 * We start loving Rabb...He sent 124k prophets.
 * Everything is for our own self-betterment.